rishabhrawats/Auraverse/replit.md

-# AuraVerse AI - Mental Wellness Platform for Entrepreneurs
+# AuraVerse AI - Mental-Performance OS for Entrepreneurs

 ## Overview

-AuraVerse AI is an AI-powered mental wellness platform specifically designed for entrepreneurs and startup founders.
-The application provides real-time effectiveness tracking through a proprietary Effectiveness Index (EI), therapeutic programs, encrypted journaling, zen mode sessions, and calendar integration.
-Built as a full-stack TypeScript application with a React frontend and Express backend, it emphasizes privacy, data security, and founder-specific mental wellness support.
+AuraVerse AI is the world's first mental-performance OS specifically designed for entrepreneurs and startup founders.
+The application provides real-time resilience tracking through a proprietary Resilience Index (RI), Behavioral Optimization Sprint System (BOSS), encrypted journaling, zen mode sessions, and calendar integration.
+Built as a full-stack TypeScript application with a React frontend and Express backend, it emphasizes privacy, data security, and founder-specific mental resilience support.

 ## User Preferences